Nick Chubb Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 - Chubb's team-high 1,201 rushing yards (75.1 per game) have come on 219 carries, with eight touchdowns.

-- The Browns, who rank 20th in the NFL in points scored, have dropped back to pass 52.8% of the time while opting for the ground attack 47.2% of the time.
+- The Browns, who rank 20th in the NFL in points scored, have attempted a pass 52.8% of the time while running the football 47.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Chubb's matchup with the Bengals.